AnannayS/Rigour-Bot/README.md

 # Rigour-Bot
-Ongoing project – created in Python to help allocate useful information and tools for the Engineering Science 2T4 Discord Server
+Created in Python to help allocate useful information and tools for the Engineering Science 2T4 Discord Server

 Co-authored by: Cameron Smith.
 Link: https://github.com/cameron7702